The Counterfeit

 Preservation means something deeper: Christ does not permit His Church to lose the faith, the true sacraments, the principle of unity, or the possibility of salvation for those who seek Him faithfully.
 What may be stripped away are the very externals to which people had become too attached.

 This distinction is critical.
-Many mistake visible endurance of a compromised structure for divine preservation.
+Many mistake the visible endurance of a compromised structure for divine preservation.
 But God may permit a false religious system to continue publicly while preserving His true Church in poorer, smaller, and more hidden forms.

 Preservation is not measured first by public size or institutional smoothness, but by whether God has kept intact the truth, worship, and continuity by which souls may still belong to Christ.